n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.actionnetwork.md

-The Action Network node allows you to automate work in Action Network, and integrate Action Network with other applications. n8n has built-in support for a wide range of Action Network features, including creating, updating, and deleting events, people, tags, and signatures.
+Use the Action Network node to automate work in Action Network, and integrate Action Network with other applications. n8n has built-in support for a wide range of Action Network features, including creating, updating, and deleting events, people, tags, and signatures.

 On this page, you'll find a list of operations the Action Network node supports, and links to more resources.